 An Option is very non-committal on behalf of the buyer.
 It's great for the buyer because it gives them “options” (hence the name) while locking the seller into a certain price and period of time.

-Since the prospective seller (Optionee) is holding most of the cards in an Option Agreement, most sellers will only agree to an Option if:
+Since the prospective buyer (Optionee) is holding most of the cards in an Option Agreement, most sellers will only agree to an Option if:

 - They need to sell ASAP, and they don't have any better offers.